Democratic Coalition (Hungary): Independent performance and united opposition

+In the parliamentary elections held on 12 April 2026, the DK failed to reach the 5% threshold required for parliamentary representation, and so lost all 15 seats it had held until then in the National Assembly.
+Dobrev announced her resignation as party leader, accepting responsibility for the electoral defeat.

+In the 2026 leadership election, former MP and re-running candidate for the parliamentary elections, László Varju was elected via online voting.

 Political positions and international affiliation

 Prior to the foundation of the Democratic Coalition, its leader Ferenc Gyurcsány was described a historical advocate of a Third Way policy approach and of social liberalism, with his term as prime minister for the Hungarian Socialist Party having been marked by the implementation of austerity measures.
 In its 2013 manifesto, DK called for a social market economy model, describing a market economy as the "economic foundation of freedom" and the welfare state and employment policy as bringing economic security.

 For the 2019 European Parliament election, DK took a European federalist position, advocating for a "United States of Europe".
 In its campaign, DK advocated several centre-left fiscal and welfare proposals, including an EU-wide minimum pension, minimum wage, and family allowance funded by increased taxation of multinational corporations, and integration of European health policies, thus blending increasingly social-democratic positions with support for European integration.

 The Democratic Coalition opposes the government of Viktor Orbán and the changes effected to the electoral system, judiciary, and the independence of the press in the 2011 Hungarian constitution, which Gyurcsány has described as "illegitimate".

 The party is a full member party of the Party of European Socialists and its MEPs are members of the Progressive Alliance of Socialists and Democrats (S&D).
 Following the 2019 European election, the Democratic Coalition dismissed an invitation to join the Alliance of Liberals and Democrats for Europe and chose to remain in the S&D group.